 Badgers are fully protected under European and UK laws.
 It is a criminal offence to deliberately capture, injure, kill or disturb badgers anywhere or to intentionally or recklessly destroy, obstruct access to or damage a sett.

-Although common in West Wales, developers need to be aware of potential restrictions which may arise if there are badger setts within a short distance of a site.
+Although common in West Wales, developers need to be aware of potential restrictions which may arise if there are badger setts within a short distance (30m) of a site.
 A badger survey can inform clients of the issues they might face and suggest suitable mitigation measures.
 A European Protected Species Licence may be required for some work.
-Our ecologists will guide you through every step of the process.
-Please contact us for a quote.
+Ecologists will guide you through every step of the process.